1,000+ Opportunities

 - 6/30/25** * The new form no longer requires the provider’s signature. * There is a new check box!
 If checked, it allows the DHHS Eligibility Specialist to share additional (more than what is listed on the DHS-198-Child Development and Care Provider notice) case information with the provider.

-The previous version of the MDHHS 4025 Provider Verification will be accepted through July 31, 2025, and must be completed per the instructions on the form.
-If the previous MDHHS 4025 Provider Verification is received by MDHHS after this date, the provider will not be assigned, and the Eligibility Specialist will send the parent a newMDHHS 4025 Provider Verificationfor completion.
+The most current version of the MDHHS 4025 was revised on 06-2025 and previous versions will not be accepted.
+It must be completed per the instructions on the form.
+If the previous MDHHS 4025 Provider Verification is received by MDHHS, the provider will not be assigned, and the Eligibility Specialist will send the parent a newMDHHS 4025 Provider Verificationfor completion.

 **News Regarding I-Billing - 6/18/25** I-Billing is only accessible through anMiLogin for Citizens account.
 Providers who already have an MiLogin account should add I-Billing to their existing account.
 If you do not already have a MiLogin account, you will need to create one to continue to access I-Billing.